-In any request to extend the period of limitations made on or before December 31, 1999, a taxpayer agreed to extend such period beyond the 10-year period referred to in section 6502(a) of the Internal Revenue Code of 1986, such extension shall expire on the latest of:
+A transition rule is in effect for any request to extend the period of limitations made on or before December 31, 1999.
+Under this rule, if a taxpayer agreed to extend such period beyond the 10-year period referred to in section 6502(a) of the Internal Revenue Code of 1986, such extension shall expire on the latest of:

 - (B) December 31, 2002; or

 - (C) In the case of an extension in connection with an installment agreement, the 90th day after the end of the period of such extension.

 There are several situations when the statute of limitations for collection is suspended.
 Those that the Clinic deals with usually are: petitions (§ 6503(a)), bankruptcy (§ 6503(h)), offers in compromise (§ 6331(k)), situations when the tax lien is reduced to judgment, while certain installment agreements are pending, and when certain levies are prohibited (§ 6331).
 The taxpayer’s transcript will show the information from which the student can compute the correct statute of limitations.

 - If the taxpayer files a valid and timely Tax Court petition, Code § 6503(a) provides that the IRS cannot assess or collect any unpaid tax until the Tax Court decision becomes final and for 60 days thereafter.